manoharan-lab/holopy/docs/source/users/basics.rst

 Data
 ----

 Holopy is at its core a tool for working with optical data, either measurements from some experiment, or simulations of such data.
-Holopy has an idea of a Data object which is an array of measurements at points along with metadata about how to interpret those values.
+Holopy works with all such data as :class:`holopy.core.data.Data` objects which is are array of point measurements along with metadata about how to interpret those values.
+Metadata might be:

 :Measurement Locations:

    All Data objects must know where in space their measurements were taken.
-This can be specified by pixel spacing for a rectangular detector, angles to farfield detectors, or in general a list of coordinates for each measurement location.
+This is specified as a :class:`holopy.core.data.PositionSpecification` object which can be by pixel spacing for a rectangular detector, angles to farfield detectors, or in general a list of coordinates for each measurement location.

 :Optical Setup:

-   Wavelength, polarization, divergence, ... of illumination light, index of refraction the medium the system is in, any lenses or other optical elements present in the beam path.
+   :class:`holopy.core.metadata.Optics` object containing wavelength, polarization, divergence, ... of illumination light, index of refraction the medium the system is in, any lenses or other optical elements present in the beam path.

 :Other Experimental Conditions: